abhishekSolanki01/BooksTrade/README.md

-# BooksTrade
+# Job Portal
-A web app in progress for learning purpose.
+A web app in progress Assingment.
 ## Build on tech:
 - NodeJS, ReactJS, Meteor